 The west of Plantage is also where you can find Old Jewish Quarter.
 In the Old Jewish Quarter you can appreciate grand synagogues dating back to the 17th-century, Jewish Heritage Museum, and various kosher delis and bakeries.

 There are several other museums here.
 Visit The Dutch Resistance Museum (the Verzetsmuseum) to learn about German Occupation and the Nazi rule in the Netherlands during the World War II.
 The Junior museum housed inside is considered the best WWII children’s museum.

 The Old Jewish Quarter is also home to the Waterloopleinmarkt.
 This popular flea market is open every day except Sunday and, with almost three hundred stalls, makes a perfect place to pick up unique souvenirs.

 Just around the corner from Waterloopleinmarkt is the house where Rembrandt lived and worked for twenty years.
 Now converted into a museum, the house is open for visitors to explore the old residence of the renowned painter.

-Stay In Plantage and Old Jewish Quarter If you are looking for the most family-friendly area to stay in; you want a quieter area, close to the city center and major attractions; you want an area with plenty of historical buildings to admire.
+Stay In Plantage and Old Jewish Quarter If you are looking for the most family-friendly area to stay in; you want a quieter area, close to the city center and major attractions; you want to stay in a safe neighborhood;

 Amsterdam’s hippest area, Amsterdam Noord, also known as North Amsterdam, is one of the coolest parts of Amsterdam.
 A huge neighborhood north of the river IJ, the urban redevelopment of the waterfront is particularly fashionable.